 The photography displayed on this website includes a wide range of subject matter that represents many years of utilizing the camera (both film & digital), as a tool for framing compositions of interest to me on location in the natural world.

 I received a Bachelor of Arts Degree from Allegheny College in Meadville, Pennsylvania (1971) and attended The School of the Museum of Fine Arts in Boston, Massachusetts where I received both a Diploma (1982) and a Fifth-Year Certificate for graduate studies (1983).

 I have exhibited my work in Massachusetts at The Boston Center for the Arts, The School of the Museum of Fine Arts, The Walnut Hill School for the Arts, The Basement Gallery, The Bentley College Gallery and The Loker Gallery.
 I have also exhibited in Washington, D.C. at The Foundry Gallery and in New York, NY at the Helio Galleries.

 My goal, at this time, is to continue to create and develop a 'body of work' that speaks to my life lived as an artist.
-And, as a working artist of this post-modern era, I would hope that my art is appreciated and identified as having been constructed during this interesting period in history.
+And, as a working artist of this post-modern era, I would hope that my art is appreciated and identified as having been constructed during this incredibly important and challenging period in history.